Bachelor of Arts in Architecture, UNC Charlotte (2009)

 In 2016, Je’Nen was awarded a Presidential Citation from the AIA California Council in recognition for her work organizing the AIA Center for Civic Leadership and the AIA Leadership Institute.
 The next year, AIA National awarded her a 2017 Associates Award, “given to individual Associate AIA members to recognize outstanding leaders and creative thinkers for significant contributions to their communities and the architecture profession.”

-Je’Nen recently returned to UNC Charlotte for a visit and reflected on her experience in the School of Architecture:
+She reflects on her experience in the School of Architecture:

 “I've been lucky to visit over 40 schools of architecture across the country and can say for certain that we have something special under Dean Ken Lambla’s leadership.
 The culture, the building, the students, the faculty, the alliances on and off campus, and the greater Charlotte professional community – all come together to make a very engaged community seeking to make a difference in the world.
 And walking through (Storrs Hall), seeing all the wonderful updates to the building, as well as the pride of our student and alumni work, reminded me what a gem this school is.
 Because of the culture, I thrived and it helped my career bloom!”